tjnb0/CHIMERA/README.md

 on each of the four domain edges independently.

-Output is written to HDF5, with each field stored as a sequence of snapshots alongside realised physics diagnostics (gamma, Mach number, plasma beta).
+Output is written to HDF5, with each field stored as a sequence of snapshots alongside the realized physics parameters (gamma, Mach number, plasma beta).

 ---